ShuhengLiao/UniversalRobot-MetalForming/readme.md

 3) Trajectory : change file_loc to point where the csv file is ( hint: pwd command will show current folder)

+4) To do 6 dof forming, the restricted vertical configuration will not work.
+The foming takes place on a horizontal bed <br>
+The constraints in the vertical position make it not possible to achieve 6 dof.

 ### Installation on a new system : <br>